-1. The Council of Ministers shall secure the administration of the country, shall guarantee its territorial integrity, shall safeguard public order and the security and stability of citizens, shall promote economic development, shall implement the State's social agenda, shall develop and consolidate legality and shall carry out the country's foreign policy.

-2. The defence of public order shall be guaranteed by the appropriate entities operating under government control.
+- 1. The Council of Ministers shall secure the administration of the country, shall guarantee its territorial integrity, shall safeguard public order and the security and stability of citizens, shall promote economic development, shall implement the State's social agenda, shall develop and consolidate legality and shall carry out the country's foreign policy. - 2.
+The defence of public order shall be guaranteed by the appropriate entities operating under government control.

-1. In particular, the Council of Ministers shall have the power to:

-a) guarantee the enjoyment by citizens of their rights and freedoms;

-b) secure public order and social discipline;

-c) draft bills to be submitted to the Assembly of the Republic;

-d) pass decree-laws under the legislative authority of the Assembly of the Republic;

-e) prepare the Economic and Social Plan and the State Budget and implement them after they have been approved by the Assembly of the Republic;

-f) promote and regulate economic activity and the activity of social sectors;

-g) prepare the signature of international treaties and sign, ratify, adhere to and terminate international agreements, in matters that are within their governmental jurisdiction;

-h) direct labour and social security policy;

-i) direct the State sectors, particularly education and health;

-j) direct and promote housing policy.

-2. The Council of Ministers shall also have power to:

-a) guarantee the defence and consolidation of the public domain and property of the State;

-b) direct and co-ordinate the activities of the ministries and other offices subordinate to the Council of Ministers;

-c) evaluate the experiences of local executive offices and regulate their organisation and functioning, and supervise the offices of the local authorities within the terms of the law;

-d) Encourage and support entrepreneurial activity and the exercise of private initiative, and protect the interests of consumers and of the general public;

-e) Promote the development of co-operatives and support family sector production.

-3. The Government shall have exclusive legislative initiative in respect of matters concerning its own organisation, composition and functioning.
+- 1. The Council of Ministers is competent, notably: - a) to guarantee the enjoyment of the rights and freedoms of the citizens; - b) to assure the public order and social discipline; - c) to prepare proposals of law to be submitted to the Assembly of the Republic; - d) to approve decree-laws through legislative authorization of the Assembly of the Republic; - e) to prepare the Economic and Social Plan and the Budget of the State and to execute them after approval by the Assembly of the Republic; - f) to promote and to regulate economic activity and [activity] of the social sectors; - g) to prepare the celebration of international treaties and to celebrate, to ratify, to adhere to and to denunciate international agreements, in matters of its governmental competence; - h) to direct labor policy and [the policy] of social security; - i) to direct the sectors of the State, especially education and health; - i) to direct and to promote housing policy. - 2.
+The Council of Ministers is also competent to:

+- a) to guarantee the defense and consolidation of the public domain of the State and of the patrimony of the State: - b) to direct and to coordinate the activities of the ministries and other organs subordinate to the Council of Ministers; - c) to orient and to direct the organs of representation of the State and to regulate their attributions, organization, composition, functioning and competences; - d) to protect [tutelary/provide guardianship to], in terms of the Constitution and of the law, the organs of provincial governance, district [governance] and [governance] of the local autarchies; - e) to stimulate and to support the exercise of business activity and of private initiative and to protect the interests of the consumer and of the public in general; - f) to promote cooperative development and to support family [sector] production. - 3.
+Matters respecting its own organization, composition and functioning[,] are of the exclusive legislative initiative of the Government.